 Smart sensor enhances the following applications:

 - Self-calibration: Adjust the deviation of the output of the sensor from the desired value.

 - Communication: Broadcast information about its own status.

 - Computation: Allows one to obtain the average, variance and standard deviation for the set of measurements.

 - Multisensing: A single smart sensor can measure temperature, pressure, gas flow, humidity, infrared, chemical reaction, surface acoustic vapour, etc.

 An accelerometer consists of the sensing element and electronics on silicon.
-It itself is a metal-coated SiO2 cantilever beam that is fabricated on silicon chip where the capacitance between the beam and the substrate provides the output signal.
+It itself is a metal-coated SiO2 cantilever beam that is fabricated on a silicon chip where the capacitance between the beam and the substrate provides the output signal.

 2. Optical Sensor

-It is one of the examples of smart sensor, which is used for measuring exposure in cameras, optical angle encoders, and optical arrays.
+It is one of the examples of a smart sensor, which is used for measuring exposure in cameras, optical angle encoders, and optical arrays.